s3dse/rnd-microservices-handson/README.md

 curl -X GET 'http://192.168.99.100:8082/orders/1'
 ```

-This will give you something like this - you should see the status change until it reaches DELIVERED
+This will give you something like this - you should see the status change until it reaches DELIVERED.

 ```json
 {
   "status": "DELIVERED",